-Publicly traded Computer Sciences Corp., El Segundo, Calif., one of four lead contractors that each developed a prototype of the National Health Information Network under contract with HHS, announced Thursday it has "discovered significant errors in its accounting for tax liabilities in fiscal years 2000 through 2006," and as a result has delayed filing its annual financial reports with the Securities and Exchange Commission.
+Publicly traded Computer Sciences Corp., El Segundo, Calif., one of four lead contractors that each developed a prototype of the National Health Information Network under contract with HHS, announced today that it has discovered significant errors in its accounting for tax liabilities in fiscal years 2000 through 2006, and as a result has delayed filing is annual financial reports with the Securities and Exchange Commission.

-CSC said it will "restate prior periods" when it files its annual SEC report, or Form 10-K, for the fiscal year ended March 31, 2007.
+CSC said it will restate prior periods when it files its annual SEC report, or 10-K, for the fiscal year ended March 30, 2007.
 The company said it expects that report to be filed by June 13.

 In late 2005, HHS awarded $18.6 million in contracts to four consortia to develop prototypes of a future NHIN.
 CSC, Accenture, IBM Corp. and Northrop Grumman Corp. were the lead contractors for the consortia.
-They delivered their proposals in January to the American Health Information Community, an information technology advisory panel to HHS Secretary Mike Leavitt.
-CSC also is a major player in the National Health Service clinical IT program in the United Kingdom. -- by Joseph Conn / HITS staff writer
+They delivered their proposals in January to the American Health Information Community, an IT advisory panel to HHS Secretary Mike Leavitt. -- by Joseph Conn